abhayvatsa/magic-rpc/README.md

 ### 🚧 Easy to try in an existing project

 Can be easily deployed into an brownfield project for a small part of your app.
-Zero dependencies, and will work with front-end framework.
+Zero dependencies, and designed to play well with all front-end framework.

 ## Usage